 Business support: Growth Hub

-There are currently no limitations for travel to and within the UK.
-However the Government is advising against non-essential use of public transport and for people to vary travel times to avoid rush hour.
+With the exception of key workers, the UK Government is currently advising against non-essential use of public transport and for people to vary travel times to avoid rush hour.

 Innovation Birmingham Events